 "Uncle Otto" and production: Dave Otto

-All text materials and photos contained in the section above have been used by permission.
-They are owned by Ted Sondergren who has graciously allowed them to be included in this website.
+All text and photos in the section above have been used with permission.
+They are owned by Ted Sondergren, who has graciously allowed them to be included on this website.

 WCHU Staff

-The original staff of the WCHU included Vice President Milton Friedland who had been with WICS since 1953 and would oversee the operation at WCHU as well.
-Others also overseeing both stations included Jerry Merrit as chief engineer and Jack Hoskins as program director.
+The original staff of WCHU included Vice President Milton Friedland, who had been with WICS since 1953 and would also oversee operations at WCHU.
+Others managing both stations included Jerry Merritt, chief engineer, and Jack Hoskins, program director.

 The on-site staff included both Mr. and Mrs. Harry Eskew.
-Mr. Eskew was from technical services at WICS and would supervise the new station.
-His wife was a former traffic manager and would serve as the office manager at the station.
-Jerry Dodds was serving as the station's only account executive and Bob Daniels was serving as announcer.
-Others in the operations and engineering staff were Roger Thorp and Glen Horton.
-A small staff for a small station.
+Mr. Eskew was from WICS's technical services and would supervise the new station.
+His wife was a former traffic manager and would serve as the station's office manager.
+Jerry Dodds was the station's only account executive, and Bob Daniels was the announcer.
+Others in the operations and engineering staff were Roger Thorp and Glen Horton—a small staff for a small station.

 Read more about Ted Sodergren's Story of working at WCHU during the early days.
 Just click on the button above.